Physically Interpretable World Models via Weakly Supervised Representation Learning: Experimental Evaluation

 \subsection{Physicality of Learned Representations}

 Strong predictive performance should stem from accurate underlying states and dynamics.
-We validate this by evaluating the static encoding quality and the model's ability to recover the true physical parameters of the simulation.
+We validated this observation by evaluating the static encoding quality and the model's ability to recover the true physical parameters of the simulation.

-Table~\ref{tab:static_rmse_all_noise} presents the static encoding RMSE, measuring how accurately each model can infer the physical state from a single observation.
-The results strongly correlate with the predictive findings.
-Our {quantized extrinsic PIWM achieves the highest encoding accuracy}, confirming that its superior representation is the foundation of its predictive power.
+We also examined static encoding quality by measuring how accurately each model infers the physical state from a single observation.
+The results strongly correlate with the predictive findings: the quantized extrinsic PIWM achieves the highest encoding accuracy, confirming that its superior representation is the foundation of its predictive power.
 The intrinsic continuous models, while competitive, exhibit higher encoding error, consistent with their weaker predictive performance.

-Finally, we assess whether the dynamics model can learn the true physical parameters (e.g., car length, pole mass) within the learned latent space.
+Finally, we assessed whether the dynamics model can learn the true physical parameters (e.g., car length, pole mass) within the learned latent space.
 As reported in Figure~\ref{fig:3}, PIWM successfully recovers the ground-truth parameters with low relative error across all environments.
 This provides direct evidence that our framework learns a genuinely interpretable representation that is not merely correlated with the physics --- but is structured in a physically grounded way.
+We emphasize that the DonkeyCar study is not designed to validate precise parameter recovery, since ground-truth physical parameters are unavailable, but rather to evaluate rollout stability and physical plausibility under approximate kinematic priors in a realistic robotic setting with visual sensing and control.